json420/degu/doc/rgi.rst

     (status, reason, headers, body)

-RGI applications take two arguments, a *connection* and a *request*, both of which are ``dict`` instances.
+RGI applications are called with two arguments when handling requests, a *connection* and a *request*, both of which are ``dict`` instances:

+>>> def my_rgi_app(connection, request):
+...     return (200, 'OK', {'x-msg': 'hello, world'}, None) ...

 In combination, these two argument provide the equivalent of the WSGI *environ* argument, the difference being that the *connection* provides strictly per-connection information, and the *request* provides strictly per-request information.

 For example, this WSGI *environ*::